 At the hearing, the Decision-maker(s) is responsible for maintaining an orderly, fair, impartial and respectful hearing.
 The Decision-maker(s) has broad authority to respond to disruptive or harassing behaviors, including adjourning the hearing or excluding any offending person.
 Only relevant cross-examination and other questions may be asked of a Party or witness.
-Questions regarding a complainant's prior sexual behavior or history will not be allowed unless it is offered to prove someone other than the Respondent committed the conduct alleged by the complainant, or if the evidence concerns specific incidents of the complainant's sexual behavior with the Respondent and it is offered to prove consent.
-Questions regarding any information protected by legally recognized privilege, including treatment records will not be allowed without signed written consent of the party.
+Questions regarding a complainant's prior sexual behavior or history will not be allowed unless it is offered to prove someone other than the Respondent committed the conduct alleged by the complainant, or if the evidence concerns specific incidents of the complainant's regarding any information protected by legally recognized privilege, including treatment records will not be allowed without signed written consent of the party.